Krista-Pipho/genome_2024/README.md

 $ snakemake
 ```

 If you are using a cluster, use the provided slurm launch script.
-This script tells the cluster how many cores and how much CPU to assign to running the pipeline.
+This script tells the cluster how many cores and how much ram to assign to running the pipeline.
 You can change the resources used by editing the header of launch.sh.

 ```
 $ sbatch launch.sh